 I. WHO PRESENTS THIS NOTICE

-This Notice of Privacy Practices (“Notice”) is given on behalf of certain health care provider affiliates of St. Luke’s University Health Network (“St. Luke’s”) and all of their departments, units, employed health professionals, students, and members of volunteer groups who are allowed to help while you are an inpatient or being treated at a St. Luke's facility.
+This Notice of Privacy Practices (“Notice”) is given on behalf of certain health care provider affiliates of St. Luke’s University Health Network (“St. Luke’s”) and all SLUHN employees (including work from home employees), contingent workers, residents, clinical and non-clinical students, members of the medical staff, volunteers, observers, and all contracted personnel.
 All of St. Luke’s entities are legally required to follow the privacy practices that are described in this notice.

-This Notice is intended to describe your rights, and to inform you about ways in which St. Luke’s may use and disclose your protected health information (“PHI”), and the obligations St. Luke’s has when using and disclosing your PHI.
-Your personal physician or any other provider of your health care services may have different policies or Notices regarding their use and disclosure of your PHI which is created in that provider’s office.
+This Notice is intended to describe your rights, and to inform you about ways in which St. Luke’s may use and disclose your PHI, and the obligations St. Luke’s has when using and disclosing your PHI.

 II.
 HOW WE MAY USE AND DISCLOSE YOUR PROTECTED HEALTH INFORMATION

 The Privacy Rule allows St. Luke’s to use and disclose PHI about you for purposes of treatment, payment, and health care operations without your express permission.
 These include:

 1. Treatment.
 St. Luke’s may use your PHI to provide you with medical treatment or services, to coordinate or manage your health care services, or to facilitate consultation or referrals as part of your treatment.
 For example, a doctor treating you for an injury asks another doctor about your overall health condition.

 2. Payment.
 St. Luke’s may use and disclose your medical record to send bills and collect payment from you, your insurance company or other third parties, for the treatment and services provided to you by St. Luke’s.
 For example, we give information about you to your health insurance plan, so it will pay for your services.